votchallenge/website/contents/vot2018/participation.md

    * In case tracker uses a GPU, provide the GPU and CPU version.
  * To counter attempts of intentionally reporting large bounding boxes to avoid resets, the VOT committee will analyze the submitted tracker outputs.
 If such or similar strategies are detected, the committee reserves the right to disqualify the tracker.
  * Authors are encouraged to submit their own previously published trackers.
  * Authors may submit modified versions of third-party trackers.
-The submission document should clearly state what the changes were.
+The submission description should clearly state what the changes were.
 Third-party trackers submitted without significant modification will not be accepted.

 ### Challenge winner requirements